-Currently, this CRM for small business use has not been released yet, but our understanding is that it will be a reduced form of what the current Microsoft Dynamics CRM Sales module and will provide the ability to manage the sales process.
+Currently, this Microsoft CRM for small business use has not been released yet, but our understanding is that it will be a reduced form of what the current Microsoft Dynamics CRM Sales module and will provide the ability to manage the sales process.
 This page will change as we receive more information.

 Dynamics 365 for Marketing

-Currently, there is no specific information regarding exactly what this application will provide.
+Currently, there is no specific information regarding exactly what this Microsoft Dynamics small business edition will provide.
 For the Enterprise edition, the Adobe Marketing Cloud will be offered, but for the Business Edition we only know that it will NOT be Microsoft Dynamics Marketing as it is currently known, and we also know that it will not be the current Microsoft Dynamics CRM Module.
 We will update this page as we learn more.

 Dynamics 365 for Customer Service

 This CRM for small business application is due for release in the spring of 2017, and it will likely contain some of the functionality currently contained in the Microsoft Dynamics Service module, although not all.
 We should be clear that this is NOT the “Field Service” application that is available in the Enterprise Edition, nor is it the Customer Service app included in the Enterprise edition.
 We will update this information as we learn more.

 It’s important to understand the timeline of releases for these apps for Dynamics 365 Business Edition.